Casehero

 Talent Management and Leadership Succession

-Historically, the use of ‘talent round-tables’ and ‘potential pools’ have provided a 3-Dimensional view of the cadres on hand and the relevant training to ensure a glut of candidates for senior management positions who meet the unspoken requirements of cross-functional, cross-border and cross-divisional experience.
+Historically, the use of ‘talent round-tables and ‘potential pools’ has provided a 3-Dimensional view of the cadres on hand and the relevant training to ensure a glut of candidates for senior management positions who meet the unspoken requirements of cross-functional, cross-border, and cross-divisional experience.

 A key aspect of talent development in global business is IM.
-This is unarguably the case at Solvay Group where the geocentric focus of the company has translated to a somewhat paradoxical situation.
+This is unarguably the case at Solvay Group, where the geocentric focus of the company has translated into a somewhat paradoxical situation.
 The success of their ‘homegrown’ approach effect has seen many employees on assignment stationed in foreign countries or regions away from their national homeland.

 This approach to developing talent using cross-cultural experiences allows cadres to experience divergence, drive convergence, and strengthen international networks (Unruh & Cabrera, 2013).
 However, without a suitable career path or repatriation plan, the Solvay Group risks losing all potential ROI associated with its TMP.